-The locks, bridges, gates, and other structures used to operate the canal system today were built between 1905 and 1918.
-Many remarkable remains of stone locks, aqueducts and other structures built during the 1800s are also visible along the canals.
-Here are some of the most common structures:
+Get a close up look at locks, bridges, power houses and other structures used to operate the canals with videos and 3D Tours.
+Most were built between 1905 and 1918.
+You can find these structures, as well as the remarkable remains of stone locks, and aqueducts used during the 1800s, all along the canals.

 Locks are elevators for boats, lifting and lowering them as they travel along the waterway.
 Today, there are 57 locks on New York's canal system, including 35 on the Erie Canal, 11 on the Champlain Canal, seven on the Oswego Canal, and four on the Cayuga-Seneca Canal.

-Eight movable dams between Schenectady and Fort Plain regulate water flow on the Mohawk River.
-Dam gates are lowered into the river to form navigable pools during the summer but are pulled out of the water in winter to clear the way for ice and debris-filled floodwaters.
+Eight movable dams regulate water flow on the Mohawk River.
+Dam gates are lowered to form navigable pools during the summer but are pulled out of the water in winter to clear the way for ice and debris-filled floodwaters.

 Located at almost all locks, these white buildings house equipment used to generate electricity to power lock gates and valves.
-Nearby, you'll see a blue and gold gate cabinet, which displays the number of each lock.
+Nearby, you'll see a gate cabinet, which displays the number of each lock.
 The cabinet holds the motors and gearing that open and close lock gates and valves.